AAROC/CODE-RADE-build-containers/README.md

       `setenv        SRC_DIR                /data/src/$::env(NAME)/$::env(VERSION)`
     * `$MODULES` : The path to the modulefiles for the CI environment `set           MODULES                /data/modules`
+  * The `deploy` modulefile which sets the same variables except the root of `$SOFT_DIR` is under `/cvmfs`
   * A data container (`CODE-RADE-data`) is used to persist the data from build to build, and to make the builds portable.

-## The Data Container
+## The Data Containers

 We use the [data container pattern](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes) to provide persistence to the build artefacts, across jobs.
-This can be created by hand or pulled from Quay :

-  1. `docker create -v /data  --name CODE-RADE-data alpine /bin/true`
-  1. `docker pull quay.io/aaroc/code-rade-data`

-Note that if you do this, the container will be empty (we  still  need to add a pots-process of pushing the updated container to Quay)
+These are expressed in the `container.yml` for Docker only.

 ## To build

-`ansible-container --var-file vars.yml build`

-To build the container for differing base operating systems, use the `varsXXX.yml` files provided (or add your own), _e.g._ :
+In order to build the containers, you can simply do :

 ```
 ansible-container --project-name code-rade build --roles-path /home/becker/Ops/AAROC/DevOps/Ansible/roles/ --use-local-python